- 1 Purpose

 - The Supervisor (Maintenance), Facilities Management shall be responsible to the Manager (Operations), Facilities Management for supervision.

 - Organisational units are to submit forecasts for centrally funded minor works as part of the University's annual planning and budgetary process.
 Minor works proposals are to be listed in priority order and submitted to Divisional Heads for consideration and inclusion in a prioritised divisional submission.
 Divisional submissions will be reviewed by the Minor Works, Capital Works and Major Equipment Committee and a draft University Minor Works Program prepared for approval by the Finance and Facilities Committee.
 The program will list projects in University priority order and, following executive approval; works will be undertaken to the limit of available funding.

 - Funding for the Minor Works Program is always tight and thus many worthwhile projects cannot be centrally funded due to higher priority demands.
 Organisational units may choose to fund projects from within their own resources through the Minor Works Program.
-Organisational unit funded minor works are to be undertaken by Campus Services on the organisational unit's behalf.
+Organisational unit funded minor works are to be undertaken by Facilities Management on the organisational unit's behalf.